Ashish-sin-gh/advance-JS-chai-aur-code/React/practice1/README.md

 - **Event Handlers**: nested function inside a component that do things rather than calculate them.

   event handlers contains `side effects` (change the program state) caused by specific user action

+## useMemo()

+### Memoisation

+It is basically storing a result of a calculation for future use in the program.

+used to tackle expensive operation in the program.

+`use in Dynamic programming`